 Eligible actions.
 The relief is intended primarily to help participants take advantage of the special distributions and loans available until Dec.
 30 under the Coronavirus Aid, Relief and Economic Security (CARES) Act (Pub.
 L. No. 116-136).
-But the notice also makes remote witnessing available for any election this year requiring a witness, such as obtaining spousal consent for certain ordinary distributions or plan loans or naming a nonspouse beneficiary.
+But the notice also makes remote witnessing available for any election requiring a witness, such as obtaining spousal consent for certain ordinary distributions or plan loans or naming a nonspouse beneficiary.

 Remote witnessing by a notary public.
 A notary public can witness elections using live audio-video conferencing if the IRS rules for participant elections using electronic media and all state requirements for performing electronic notarization are satisfied.
 The relief isn’t available in states that don’t permit remote electronic notarization.